martinResearch/numba_midi/README.md

 # numba_midi
-A Numba-accelerated Python library for reading MIDI file and score processing.
+A Numba-accelerated Python library for fast MIDI file reading and score processing.

 The implementation is in pure Python, making it portable and easy to modify.
 We made the code efficient by using only few NumPy structured arrays to store the data, using NumPy vectorized operations when possible and leveraging Numba for operations that are difficult to vectorize.
-Using lexicographic sorting on NumPy arrays often allows for efficient operations without Python loops.
+Using lexicographic sorting on NumPy arrays often allows for efficient operations without large Python loops.

 ### Installation